 Psychological trauma may set in after a distressing or life-threatening event.
 Sufferers may develop extreme anxiety or PTSD, or they may have ongoing problems with relationships and self-esteem.
 But many overcome trauma, offering inspiration to others who have had life-altering negative experiences.

 Fear is a vital response to physical and emotional danger — if we didn't feel it, we couldn't protect ourselves from legitimate threats.
 But often we fear situations that are far from life-or-death, and thus hang back for no good reason.

 Coping with losing a loved one is one of life's great difficulties.
 If you have experienced the pain of mourning, you know that any way to ease the loss is welcomed.
-While our knowledge and study of grief continues to evolve, it's important to note that not everyone grieves the same way: We have individual patterns and outlets for grief.
+While our knowledge and study of grief continues to evolve, it's important to note that not everyone grieves in the same way: We have individual patterns and different outlets for grief.